 Alglucosidase Alfa (Lumizyme)

-Aetna considers alglucosidase alfa (Lumizyme) medically necessary for the treatment of individuals aged 8 years and older with late-onset (non-infantile) Pompe disease who do not have evidence of cardiac hypertrophy.
+Aetna considers alglucosidase alfa (Lumizyme) medically necessary for the treatment of individuals with Pompe disease.

 Aetna considers alglucosidase alfa experimental and investigational for all other indications because its effectiveness for indications other than the one listed has not been established.